 You’ve worked with your diverse and multi-faceted team and identified this recurring issue, so now you have to address it.
 Utilize new ways to come to a consensus and find solutions.
 Conduct collaborative design thinking workshops that foster innovative brainstorming techniques that may be facilitated to eradicate groupthink bias (for example, when in a passive group setting, the loudest or the highest-earner in the room’s ideas are elevated) and to reframe problems as opportunities in a participatory process.

 Some methods that have become team favorites at Key Medium involve processes like Design Sprints, methods within those like ‘How Might We’s’, and ‘Crazy 8’s’.
 Do so in a framework that is scalable to the potential impact of it.
 Prototype your solution, test it, and refine as needed.
-In January, Key Medium conducted a design thinking workshop for The Forbes Funds to positive results and could serve as a helpful blueprint for planning one yourself.
+In 2021, Key Medium conducted a design thinking workshop for The Forbes Funds to positive results and could serve as a helpful reference point as you consider planning your own design thinking workshop.

 Whenever approaching old ideas in a new way, mistakes or missteps are bound to happen.
 Use these as opportunities and stepping stones to reflect, learn and find new solutions.
 See your failures as temporary – you are working proactively, and learning from your mistakes means you can prevent them from happening again.
 While pausing to learn from failures, successful organizations and individuals realize that the past cannot be altered.